Ray-D-Song/ai-md-translate-server/README.en.md

 Download the executable file for the corresponding platform from the [release](https://github.com/ray-d-song/ai-md-translate-server/releases) page and run it.

 ## Configuration
-The program will read the configuration from the `.env` file in the same directory.
+The configuration can be sourced from three places: environment variables, the `.env` file in the same directory, and client requests.
+The priority is: client request > environment variables > `.env` file.
 The complete configuration can be referred to the [env-example](.env.example) file.

 ## Client Request